filswan/go-swan-provider/README.md

 This provider tool listens to the tasks that come from Swan platform.
 It provides the following functions:

-* Download tasks automatically using Aria2 for downloading service.
+* Download offline deals automatically using aria2 for downloading service.
-* Import deals once download tasks completed.
+* Import deals using lotus once download tasks completed.
 * Synchronize deal status with Swan platform so that client will know the status changes in realtime.

 ## Prerequisite